How to Tell If Your Vehicle’s Rotors Are Worn

-At Highline Car Care, we take our responsibility for your safety seriously, which is why we pay special attention to brake rotors.
+At Highline Car Care, we take our responsibility for your safety seriously, which is why we pay special attention to brake discs.
 These disc-shaped components are part of your car’s wheels.
 When you hit the brakes, a pair of calipers squeezes the brake pads against the rotor, creating friction that brings your vehicle to a stop.

-Over time, the force of the brake pads pressing against the rotors can cause these parts to wear out or warp.
+Over time, the force of the brake pads pressing against the discs can cause these parts to wear out or warp.
 When this happens, your ability to safely stop your car is limited.
 That’s why it’s extremely important to stay vigilant for indications that your rotors are due for repairs.

-Signs of Worn Brake Rotors
+Signs of Worn Brake Discs